ttonnellier/skeleton_uvvm_vunit_matlab/README.md

 If you don't already have it, simply install the [Intel FPGA Starter Edition](https://fpgasoftware.intel.com/?product=modelsim_ae#tabs-2)

 ### VUnit installation
 Just follow [these instructions](https://vunit.github.io/installing.html#using-the-python-package-manager) for a simple installation.
-Or [these ones](https://vunit.github.io/installing.html#for-vunit-developers) if you want to modify the VUnit sources

 ### UVVM installation
 In the folder where you want to install UVVM, proceed to the following: